Glenn Robinson III: Sophomore season

-Robinson declined an invitation to try out for the USA Basketball team that competed at the 2013 FIBA Under-19 World Championship, opting instead to attend a Nike Skills Academy for wing players featuring Kevin Durant and the LeBron James Skills Academy.
+Robinson declined an invitation to try out for the USA Basketball team that competed at the 2013 FIBA Under-19 World Championship, opting instead to attend a Nike Skills Academy for wing players featuring Kevin Durant and LeBron James.
 While training, he became the first player in the history of Michigan basketball to max out the 12 ft 3 in Vertec apparatus that is used to measure vertical leap.

 Robinson was a preseason All-Big Ten selection in both the official media poll released by the Big Ten Conference and the unofficial media poll released by the Big Ten Network.
 Robinson was on the 50-man Naismith Award and Wooden Award preseason watchlists.

 On November 8, Robinson tied career highs with 4 assists and 3 steals against UMass Lowell on a night when he also had 15 points and 7 rebounds.
-On November 13, Robinson earned his first Sports Illustrated cover as part of a four-version set of regional covers depicting college basketball's greatest rivalries on the College Basketball Preview Issue.
+On November 13, Robinson earned his first Sports Illustrated cover as part of a four-version set of regional covers depicting college basketball's greatest rivalries on the college basketball preview issue.
 Robinson and Michigan State Spartans men's basketball player Gary Harris represented the Michigan–Michigan State basketball rivalry on one of the four regional versions.
-On December 14, Robinson tallied 20 points on 8–9 field goal shooting and 4 rebounds against (#1/#1) Arizona in a 72–70 loss.
+On December 14, Robinson tallied 20 points on 8-of-9 field goal shooting and 4 rebounds against (#1/#1) Arizona in a 72–70 loss.
 On December 28, against Holy Cross Robinson posted a career high with 23 points.